lampersky/BinaryFileEditor/README.md

 Currently functionality of this application is very limited, but you should be able to replace any gif/mp3/jpg/wav/png/bmp or text in your binary file (ie. firmware).

+Sometimes app can found file which is only very similar to known images/sounds formats, but in fact it is just a random bytes array.

 This app is just a prototype!
-Code is not clean.
+Code is not clean, optimal nor final.

 https://lampersky.github.io/BinaryFileEditor/